kaifucious/PyLunch/README.txt

 *	*	*	*	3

-Although you can make the sequence whenver you want, it's wise to choose a sequece that will order a couple of minutes (if not exactly 1 minute) before 9:30 AM, as this is the general cutoff time for lunch orders during the week.
+Although you can make the sequence whatever you want, it's wise to choose a sequece that will order a couple of minutes (if not exactly 1 minute) before 9:30 AM, as this is the general cutoff time for lunch orders during the week.

 After you're done configuring the CronTab, to save the tab press Control + O (to write the file), then Enter to accept the new file name, and then Control + X (to exit nano).